awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.Autovacuum.md

 Short running autovacuum sessions can also indicate problems:
 + It can indicate that there aren't enough `autovacuum_max_workers` for your workload\.
 In this case, you need to indicate the number of workers\.
-+ It can indicate that there is an index corruption \(autovacuum crashes and restart on the same relation but make no progress\)\.
-In this case, run a manual vacuum freeze verbose \_\_\_table\_\_\_ to see the exact cause\.
++ It can indicate that there is an index corruption \(autovacuum crashes and restarts on the same relation but makes no progress\)\.
+In this case, run a manual `vacuum freeze verbose table` to see the exact cause\.

 ## Performing a manual vacuum freeze<a name="Appendix.PostgreSQL.CommonDBATasks.Autovacuum.VacuumFreeze"></a>

 You might want to perform a manual vacuum on a table that has a vacuum process already running\.
 This is useful if you have identified a table with an age approaching 2 billion transactions \(or above any threshold you are monitoring\)\.

-The following steps are a guideline, and there are several variations to the process\.
-For example, during testing, suppose that you find that the [https://www.postgresql.org/docs/current/static/runtime-config-resource.html#GUC-MAINTENANCE-WORK-MEM](https://www.postgresql.org/docs/current/static/runtime-config-resource.html#GUC-MAINTENANCE-WORK-MEM) parameter value was set too small and that you need to take immediate action on a table\.
+The following steps are guidelines, with several variations to the process\.
+For example, during testing, suppose that you find that the [https://www.postgresql.org/docs/current/static/runtime-config-resource.html#GUC-MAINTENANCE-WORK-MEM](https://www.postgresql.org/docs/current/static/runtime-config-resource.html#GUC-MAINTENANCE-WORK-MEM) parameter value is set too small and that you need to take immediate action on a table\.
 However, perhaps you don't want to bounce the instance at the moment\.
 Using the queries in previous sections, you determine which table is the problem and notice a long running autovacuum session\.
-You know that you need to change the [https://www.postgresql.org/docs/current/static/runtime-config-resource.html#GUC-MAINTENANCE-WORK-MEM](https://www.postgresql.org/docs/current/static/runtime-config-resource.html#GUC-MAINTENANCE-WORK-MEM) parameter setting, but you also need to take immediate action and vacuum the table in question\.
-The following procedure shows what to do in this situation:
+You know that you need to change the `maintenance_work_mem` parameter setting, but you also need to take immediate action and vacuum the table in question\.
+The following procedure shows what to do in this situation\.

 **To manually perform a vacuum freeze**

 1. Open two sessions to the database containing the table you want to vacuum\.
 For the second session, use "screen" or another utility that maintains the session if your connection is dropped\.

-1. In session one, get the PID of the autovacuum session running on the table\.
+1. In session one, get the process ID \(PID\) of the autovacuum session running on the table\.

    Run the following query to get the PID of the autovacuum session\.